emilsvennesson/shed/documents/assignments/rad.md

 ***

-#### 2.1.7 Tasted beverages
+#### 2.1.7 Favorites

-As a customer, I want to be able to mark some products as tasted because I want to differentiate between drinks I have tried and those which I have not.
+As a customer, I want to be able to mark some products as favorites because I want to remember to keep buying those.

 **Acceptance:**

-- Can I mark a beverage as tasted?
+- Can I mark a beverage as favorite?
-- If I change my mind, can I unmark untasted beverages?
+- If I change my mind, can I unmark favourited beverages?

 **Tasks:**

-- Allow user to mark beverages as tasted.
+- Allow user to mark beverages as favourite.
 - Allow the user to view all marked beverages.
 - Allow the user to unmark beverages in case they change their mind.